sablier-labs/flow/PRECISION-ISSUE.md

 \text{relative\_delay} = \frac{ (0.000115740740740740 - 0.000115)\cdot 86400}{0.000115} \approx 556 \, \text{seconds}
 ```

-So, we would have the following delays for these different time intervals:
+Similarly, we can calculate relative delays for other time intervals, resulting in the following breakdown:

 - 1 day: ~9.3 minutes
 - 7 days: ~1 hour, 5 minutes